 Encourage your team to take breaks

-Not having a designated office to separate work from one’s personal life and responsibilities is a significant adjustment.
+Not having a designated office to separate work from personal life and responsibilities is a significant adjustment.
 Encourage your team to take breaks and give them the flexibility they need to manage their schedule and make their days productive.
-Clearly communicate expectations to demonstrate trust in your team’s ability to be accountable for their work and deadlines without having to prove they’re online all the time.
+Communicate expectations to demonstrate trust in your team’s ability to be accountable for their work and deadlines without having to prove they’re online all the time.

 Take bonding activities online

-Creative team-building games and events are key elements of fostering a startup culture.
+Creative team-building games and events are crucial elements of fostering a connected and engaged hybrid workforce.
 Fun activities help employees feel challenged and valued.
-While we may not be playing golf or having an office party for a while, let your team bond over a virtual activity on Zoom or Skype.
+So while we may not be playing golf or having an office party for a while, let your team bond over a virtual activity on Zoom or Skype.

-There are a slew of options popping up, from virtual escape rooms to livestream classes.
-So far, we’ve held a few optional virtual events to bring our team closer together, including a fundraiser, an Easter contest, a recipe exchange (recipe book coming soon) and a jam session put on by our resident musicians.
+A slew of options keep popping up, from virtual escape rooms, Zoom Tic Tac Toe, to live-stream classes.
+So far, we’ve held a few optional virtual events to bring our team closer together, including a fundraiser, a Halloween costume contest, a recipe exchange, and a jam session put on by our resident musicians.

 These activities can be short and simple–just something genuine that makes your team feel valued and gives them a little break.